-Finding the right sober companion is essential for the program to be effective.
+Finding the right sober companion is essential for the programme to be effective.
 There are many sober companionship services on offer in the UK, and choosing the right one is crucial.
 It is of utmost importance that a sober companion is properly trained and has the correct skills to carry out the role.

 What to look for in a sober companion

 Sober companions are to be viewed as mentors and the relationship dynamic should work in this way; therefore, age is an important factor to consider.
-A sober companion who is significantly older or younger than a client can create a disconnect within the relationship, and for that reason, it is advisable that people choose companions who are of a similar age.
+A sober companion who is significantly older or younger can create a disconnect within the relationship, and for that reason, it is advisable that people choose companions who are of a similar age.